YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 - ✅ Plan mode button is present and functional
 - ✅ Plan mode guides users through selecting start and end points
+- ✅ Location search fields are available for start and end points
+- ✅ Search results appear in dropdown with addresses and types
+- ✅ Selecting search results automatically fills coordinates and description
+- ✅ Keyboard navigation works (arrow keys, Enter, Escape)
 - ✅ Coordinates are automatically filled when clicking on the map
 - ✅ Route is automatically calculated after selecting both points
 - ✅ Clear route button appears when route is displayed